scottasmith/php-error-handler/README.md

 - NullReporter
 - LaravelBugsnagReporter

-The BugsnagReporter extends the AbstractReporter.
+The BugsnagReporter extends the `AbstractReporter`.
 This allows to extend the metadata:
 ```
 $reporter->registerMetaGenerator(new class implements MetaGeneratorInterface {
     public function generateMetaData(): array